pytrackdat/pytrackdat/tutorial.md

 * Know your data!
 Timezones, possible values, future uses
 * Unknowns

 Creating a database becomes much easier when the data that will be stored in the database has a clearly-defined format, with well-understood value ranges for all fields.

 TODO

 ### Aside on Inconsistent Data

 A major problem in database design and day-to-day usage is **inconsistent data**.
 In some cases, these inconsistencies can be fixed by a human – for example, formatting inconsistencies can often trivially be fixed with find-and-replace operations in a spreadsheet.

 However, this issue can much worse if data gets coerced into incorrect values in a manner that is **indestingishable** from

 ### Step 1: Know Your Data

 The most important consideration, when preparing to create a database for a specific dataset, is to know as much as possible about the data as possible.
 This information is often kept track of in metadata files, and will greatly assist in translating more loosely-structured data into the rigid structures required by a database.

-The following are useful and potentially subtle factors that should be known prior to creating a database:
+The following are useful and potentially subtle factors that should be understood prior to creating a database:

 #### Timezones

 In many cases, timezones are impled in data files.
 However, in databases, which explicitly store timezones, this can result in incorrect data.
 For example, the database may assume all time is passed in as `GMT` (Greenwich Mean Time), whereas it was implied to users of the dataset that it was in EST/EDT.
 In this case, times will be incorrect by an offset of 4-5 hours depending on time of year.
 However, it still appears that these are correct dates – they just don't correspond with what dates were *intended* by the datasets' authors.

 This is further complicated by Daylight Savings Time – is a given piece of data in EST or EDT?
 This can be inferred from the date itself, but doing post-hoc operations on a database can be a recipe for disaster.

 For these reasons, it is important to clearly define what timezone(s) your data is passed in as, and what it should be stored as.

 TODO: STORE IN GMT ALWAYS?